Fully Offline Reinforcement Learning: Bayesian Offline RL

 \section{Bayesian Offline RL}

-We now introduce our framework for safe offline RL (SOReL), which constitutes first learning an (approximate) posterior from offline data before solving a Bayesian RL problem with the posterior acting as the prior.
+We now introduce our Bayesian RL (BRL) framework, which constitutes learning an (approximate) posterior over environment dynamics from offline data, and then solving a BRL problem to find a Bayes-optimal policy with that posterior acting as a prior over the space of MDPs.
+Bayesian RL methods naturally minimise Bayes-regret, which maximises the average performance over MDPs as weighted by the posterior.
 We provide an introductory primer on Bayesian RL in \cref{app:brl_primer}.